ryan-kite/deployment-pipeline/README.md

 # deployment-pipeline
-Deploy and HTML file using CICD automation.
+Deploy a HTML file using CICD automation.